 Many of the dune systems along our coast are under severe threat.
 However only one of these dune systems has protective status - a small system between Cape Kidnappers and Black Reef.

 Issues:All of the dunes systems have been modified to some extent by farming, weed invasion and animal pests (rabbits especially).
 Dunes have also been modified by coastal settlement and development, a pressure which is accelerating.
 Some efforts have been made by coast care groups in communities to fence off dunes to stop people and vehicles trampling them.
 Boardwalks and steps provide beach access.
 However storms can destroy these structures.

 Estuaries are distinctive and dynamic habitats.
 They sit in the boundary between land and sea and have a mix of fresh and salt waters.

 Estuaries have many valuable functions:

-HBRC science staff monitor and research estuaries which involves mapping of the vegetation around the estuary (including weeds and rare species), monitoring what birdlife, fish, aquatic invertebrates or any other pest species that are there.
+The Regional Council science staff monitor and research estuaries which involves mapping of the vegetation around the estuary (including weeds and rare species), monitoring what birdlife, fish, aquatic invertebrates or any other pest species that are there.
 Annual State of the Environment monitoring is currently conducted in the Wairoa, Porangahau and Ahuriri estuaries.